 Preliminary Practical Life Activities

-Preliminary Practical Life activities are the very first Practical Life activities a child is introduced when they enter a Montessori classroom.
+Preliminary Practical Life activities are the very first Practical Life activities a child is introduced to when they enter a Montessori classroom.

 Work Mats